 Wait In Java, applications can wait for a specified time for messages to arrive on a queue.
-This does not apply to the C code base.
+This does not apply to the C codebase.

 Listen In Java, applications can listen for MQe message events, again with an optional filter.
 However, in order to do this, you must add a listener to the queue.
 Listeners are notified when messages arrive on a queue.
-This does not apply to the C code base.
+This does not apply to the C codebase.

 Many of these operations take a filter as one of their parameters.
 A filter matches an element for equality and any parts of the message can be used for selective retrieval.
 Most method calls also include an attribute to be used in the encoding or decoding of a message.
+See Messaging for detailed information on messaging operations.